nishant-sec/keystroke-auth/README.md

-# ⌨️ Free-Text Keystroke Dynamics Authentication
+# ⌨️ Free-Text Keystroke Authentication

 This project introduces a passwordless authentication system that verifies your identity based on your unique typing rhythm.
 Using an ESN-SVM hybrid model, it achieves 98.7% accuracy in recognizing users via free-text, making your typing pattern your password.
 The hybrid model was trained on KeyRecs free-text dataset, which is a publically available dataset.